FlowersLib Logo

 Fertilizing

-After the flowers have faded in June, another round of liquid fertilizer can be applied.
-Apply a medium strength liquid fertilizer once more when the fourth or fifth auxiliary bud develops in September.
-Use well-rotted organic fertilizer for wintering in December.
+After the first flush of blooms fades in June, resume fertilization.
+Apply a moderate-strength liquid fertilizer when the fourth or fifth auxiliary bud develops in September.
+Use well-rotted organic fertilizer for winter preparation in December.

 Ventilation